Cisco: Short-Term Pain For Long-Term Gain

-Cisco Systems, Inc. (NASDAQ:CSCO) shares slightly outperformed the broader market in 2016, as the company's stock price increased by ~15% while the S&P 500 (NYSEARCA:SPY) increased by only ~11%, but I believe that CSCO shares will greatly outperform the market over the next three-to-five years because the company is the midst of a major transformation that has the potential to create a tremendous amount of value.
-However, investors should not expect for Cisco's stock price to shoot straight up from the current levels (~$30) because 2017 is anticipated to be a "challenging" year for the company.
+Cisco Systems, Inc. (NASDAQ:CSCO) shares slightly outperformed the broader market in 2016, as the company's stock price increased by ~15%, while the S&P 500 (NYSEARCA:SPY) increased by only ~11%.
+I believe CSCO shares will greatly outperform the market over the next three-five years because the company is the midst of a major transformation that has the potential to create a tremendous amount of value.
+However, investors should not expect Cisco's stock price to shoot straight up from the current levels (~$30), because 2017 is anticipated to be a "challenging" year for the company.

 (Source)

-Cisco's stock price has been under pressure more recently, CSCO shares are down ~3% while the S&P 500 is up ~6% over the last three months, as the market started to price in expectations for a challenging year ahead for the company.
+Cisco's stock price has been under pressure more recently.
+The shares are down ~3%, while the S&P 500 is up ~6% over the last three months, as the market started to price in expectations of a challenging year ahead for the company.

-(Source: nasdaq)
+(Source: Nasdaq)

 To this point, management provided the following full-year 2017 guidance during the recent conference call: